0xAtelerix/docs/challenge.md

 At its core, this fragmentation imposes critical limitations:

-* Price discovery is undermined, as liquidity is dispersed across ecosystems with no unified market-clearing layer
+* Price discovery is undermined, as liquidity is dispersed across ecosystems with no unified market-clearing layer.
-* Composability is obstructed, erasing one of DeFi’s most powerful design primitives: modular, interoperable applications
+* Composability is obstructed, erasing one of DeFi’s most powerful design primitives: modular, interoperable applications.
-* TradFi inefficiencies re-emerge — privileged access to liquidity, off-chain negotiations, and market segmentation reappear under a decentralized façade
+* TradFi inefficiencies re-emerge — privileged access to liquidity, off-chain negotiations, and market segmentation reappear under a decentralized façade.

-These barriers are not just technical inconveniences — they are fundamental blockers to scale, security, and the full realization of open finance.
+These barriers are not just technical inconveniences &mdash; they are fundamental blockers to scale, security, and the full realization of open finance.
 These constraints hinder meaningful adoption of institutional capital and limit the design space for compliant, high-value dApps.

 Without decoupling dApp business logic from infrastructure and establishing seamless liquidity coordination, DeFi will mirror the centralized paradigms it set out to replace.